-Later that same day, we visited my favorite Maya village, Santiago Atitlán.

-a very memorable visit.
+Later that same day, we visited to my favorite Maya village, Santiago Atitlán. a very memorable visit.

 Once at the airport, we were picked up by the family and driven to their houses on the Pacific Coast.
 We headed out early the next morning, driving seven hours to the Petén.
 On the way, we stopped at the site of Quirigua.
 We later hooked up with Santiago Billy at his hotel on Lake Petén Itzá for three wonderful days and nights.
 Although we were only a few miles from Tikal, we opted to see Yaxhá (where they filmed Survivor Guatemala).
-Now they have built a nice new museum.
+They built a nice new museum there now.
 When we got stuck in the mud on our way to Nakum in Santiago Billy's Land Rover 4x4, he carried a pick, a shovel, a machete and a chain saw.
 We got out in only 1-1/2 hours!
 The third day that we were with Santiago, we tried in vain to get to the site of Nakum.
 Nobody has been back there for six months; the road is impassable.
 We hiked 4 km in and then out to see the site of Dos Posas.
 Later, we explored around the site of Holtún.
-We then drove back to Puerto San José, where we ate great home-cooked seafood in a warm atmosphere All photos by the Editor.
-See you on March 20 at the IMS BIENVENIDOS AL MUNDO UN NUEVO LUGAR...
+We then drove back to Puerto San José, where we ate great home-cooked seafood in a warm atmosphere of family camaraderie for the next 3-1/2 days.
+We witnessed the New Sun rising over the ocean, and since the world didn't end after all ... we headed off to Santiago Atitlán for the day.
+The Maya (and Guatemala) continue to hold a very special place in my heart; I was able to return renewed and refreshed.

+All photos by the Editor.
+See you on March 20 at the IMS.